-The proponent assessed that retailers have enough time to manage network tariff changes and provide ten business days notice.
+The proponent assessed that retailers have enough time to manage network tariff changes and provide ten business days' notice.
 The proponent maintained distributors are required to supply proposed network tariffs by 31 March of each year, with the AER then making its decision within 30 business days of receiving tariff proposals.
-As a result, the proponent argued, retailers should have sufficient time to inform customers of price changes ten business days in advance.
+As a result, the proponent argued, retailers should have sufficient time to inform customers of price changes ten business days' in advance.

-IPART and consumer groups such as COTA Australia and PIAC were in favour of a ten day notice period.
-Retailer responses to the length of notice varied, in part, based on their size.
+IPART and consumer groups such as COTA Australia and PIAC were in favour of a ten business day notice period.73 Retailer responses to the length of notice varied, in part, based on their size.

-Smaller retailers and particularly retailers who have established a customer base dominated by digital communication were on the whole less concerned with the logistics and timing issues of a ten day advance notice period.
-This is in spite of the fact that some smaller retailers may be price followers who need to observe the offers of the major retailers before they can begin to finalise their pricing strategy.
+Smaller retailers and particularly retailers who have established a customer base dominated by digital communication were on the whole less concerned with the logistics and timing issues of a ten business day advance notice period.74